psychemedia/storytelling-notes/wife_selling_skimmington_intro.md

 > THERE is no myth relative to the manners and customs of the English that in my experience is more tenaciously held by the ordinary Frenchman than that the sale of a wife in the market-place is an habitual and an accepted fact in English life.
 >
-> It is — so far as my experience goes — quite useless to assure a Frenchman that such transfer of wives is not a matter of everyday occurrence, and is not legal : he replies with an expression of incredulity, that of course English people endeavour to make light of, or deny, a fact that is "notorious."
+> It is — so far as my experience goes — quite useless to assure a Frenchman that such transfer of wives is not a matter of everyday occurrence, and is not legal: he replies with an expression of incredulity, that of course English people endeavour to make light of, or deny, a fact that is "notorious."
 >
 > *Sabine Baring-Gould, "Devonshire characters and strange events", 1908, p58